Honors Program Minor

-The Honors Program challenges students to fulfill their intellectual and personal potential through enriched and stimulating experiences; by cultivating an esprit de corps, committed to an earnest, cooperative, free, and open pursuit of truth; by developing students’ understanding of the unity of knowledge and the interrelationship of the academic disciplines; by providing students the occasion for mentoring relationships with faculty; by preparing students for the pursuit of original and advanced research, scholarship, and performance; and by equipping students for outstanding leadership in service to God, their communities, and the world.
+The Honors Program minor challenges students to fulfill their intellectual and personal potential through enriched and stimulating experiences; by cultivating a community of scholars committed to an earnest, cooperative, free, and open pursuit of truth; by developing an understanding of the unity of knowledge and the interrelationship of the academic disciplines; by providing the occasion for mentoring relationships with faculty; by preparing students for the pursuit of original and advanced research, scholarship, and performance; and by equipping students for outstanding leadership in service to God, their communities, and the world.

 "I met people right away with similar interests who became friends..."

 1. Honors General Education (6-9 credits)

 Students choose from honors sections of general education courses.

 HON 260 Sophomore Seminar: The Academy and You

 The sophomore seminar will introduce students to the work of Malone faculty who are doing compelling and engaging research or creative expression.
 Students will also investigate interest areas that might lead to a thesis project in the future.

 3. HON 370 Honors Seminar (3-6 credits) Intensive, interdisciplinary study of a selected topic not normally included in other courses.
 Subtitle will indicate course content.
 Repeatable under different subtitles.
 3 credits.
 Prerequisite: 30 credit hours.

 4. Honors Thesis Project (6 credits total)